nayesha07/myntra/README.md

-# myntra
+# Myntra
-this is for the myntra hackathon
+This is for the myntra hackathon
+Author -> Nayesha